Harshavardhan-BV/StemCellGRN/README.md

 - [figures](./figures): Contains the figures generated from the analysis scripts
 - [writing](./writing): Contains the main figures and latex files for the manuscript

+The simulations for signalling and state transitions are performed by Hanuma Sai.
+The structure is not compatible with the rest of the repo.
+Refer to:
+- [Sig_ActA_LS](./Sig_ActA_LS) for simulations/analysis for toggle-n networks with cytokine signalling that activates A
+- [Sig_ActA_Inh_LS](./Sig_ActA_LS) for simulations/analysis for toggle-n networks with cytokine signalling that activates A and inhibits the rest
+- [Transdiff_p](./Transdiff_p) for simulations/analysis for state transition dynamics between the steady states of toggle-n networks

 ## Usage
 ### 1. Network generation
 Generate the topology files for the networks and save them in the [TOPO](./TOPO) folder.
 Generates the following: